 HOW OFTEN DO LONG TERM COUPLES FIGHT?

-Research shows that couples in long term relationships tend to fight less often because couples use their disagreements to become more in tune with each other instead of growing farther apart.
+Research shows that couples in long term relationships tend to fight less often because they use their disagreements to become more in tune with each other instead of growing farther apart.

 This means long term couples may fight once a month or a few times a year.